-ACTIONS TO ACHIEVE GOAL L students will receive additional targeted language instruction in alignment ith California ELA/ELD Framework until they achieve fluency.
-STATE PRIORITY #3 3- PARENTAL INVOLVEMENT seek parent input in nt and family engagement, including efforts the Charter School makes to making decisions for the Charter School, and including how the Charter parental participation in programs for unduplicated pupils and individuals eds SUBPRI IORITY A - ACHIEVING/MAINTAINING PARENTAL INVOLVEMENT GOAL TO ACHIEVE SUBPRIORITY Maintain parent representation on the Charter School Governing Board, committees and working groups, including representation of parents/guardians of students who are first-to-college, Hispanic/Latino, and/or any other subgroups.
+ACTIONS TO ACHIEVE GOAL EL students will receive additional targeted language instruction in alignment with California ELA/ELD Framework until they achieve fluency.
+STATE PRIORITY #3-PARENTAL INVOLVEMENT seek parent input in School will promote Parental involvement and family engagement, including efforts the Charter School makes to seek parent input in making decisions for the Charter School, and including how the Charter School will promote parental participation in programs for unduplicated pupils and individuals with exceptional needs SUBPRI ORITY A - ACHIEVING/MAINTAINING PARENTAL INVOLVEMENT GOAL TO ACHIEVE SUBPRIORITY Maintain parent representation on the Charter School Governing Board, committees and working groups, including representation of parents/guardians of students who are first-to-college, Hispanic/Latino, and/or any other subgroups.
 ACTIONS TO ACHIEVE GOAL The Governing Board has a general policy of interviewing all interested parent directors.
 The Governing Board has a strong continuing track record of parent representation.
+School will recruit parent/guardian representation through school communications, maintain regular meeting schedules, and intentionally seek representatives from parents/guardians of students who are first-to-college, Hispanic/Latino, and/or any other subgroups.
 SUBPRIORITY B - PROMOTING PARENT PARTICIPATION GOAL TO ACHIEVE SUBPRIORITY Increase parental volunteerism, attendance at parent and community events, and provide input to school.
 Increase diversity of parents participating in volunteer, parent education, and community events.
-ACTIONS TO ACHIEVE GOAL School will seek to increase participation via school communications, regular meeting schedules, and through outreach and programming focused on the needs of students who are first-to-college, Hispanic/Latino, and/or any other subgroups.
-School will continue to monitor participation via parent surveys, rosters and attendance records for PVA and other school committees, participation in PVA sponsored Parent Education and grade level events, monthly campus work days, annual welcome back BBQ, tracking of parent volunteer hours.
-SUBPRIORITY C - PROMOTING PARENT PARTICIPATION FOR UNDUPLICATED STUDENTS AND STUDENTS WITH EXCEPTIONAL NEEDS GOAL TO ACHIEVE SUBPRIORITY Increased participation in parent education and community events by the families of unduplicated students, English Learners, and students with special needs.
+ACTIONS TO ACHIEVE GOALSchool will seek to increase participation via school communication meeting schedules, and through outreach and programming focused of students who are first-to-college, Hispanic/Latino, and/or any oth subgroups.ACTIONS TO ACHIEVE GOALSchool will continue to monitor participation via parent surveys, ros attendance records for PVA and other school committees, participat sponsored Parent Education and grade level events, monthly campu SUBPRIORITY C - annual welcome back BBQ, tracking of parent volunteer hours.
+PROMOTING PARENT PARTICIPATION FOR UNDUPLICATED STUDENTS AND STUDENTS WITH EXCEPTIONAL NEEDS GOAL TO ACHIEVI SUBPRIORITY Increased participation in parent education and community events by the families of unduplicated students, English Learners, and students with special needs.
 Provide input to school specific to programs for these students.
-ACTIONS TO ACHIE Mentoring program pairing new FTC families with experienced PCS FTC families, FTC parent education programs (e.g. College and Financial Aid Information geared toward FTC families), targeted surveys and focus group input opportunities for families of students with special needs 504 Plans input opportunities for families of students with special needs, 504 Plans,

-English Learners, and other unduplicated students
+ACTIONS TO ACHIEV GOAL WE Mentoring program pairing new FTC families with experienced PCS FTC families, FTC parent education programs (e.g. College and Financial Aid Information geared toward FTC families), targeted surveys and focus group input opportunities for families of students with special needs, 504 Plans, English Learners, and other unduplicated students